A BRIEF HISTORY OF COMMUNICATION

 Meanwhile the first successful typewriter went on sale in 1874 and the first successful fountain pen was made in 1884.

 In 1829 Louis Braille invented an embossed typeface for the blind and in 1837 Isaac Pitman invented shorthand.
+The first successful rotary printing press was invented by Richard M Hoe in 1846.

 Communication continued to improve in the 20th century.
 In 1901 Marconi sent a radio message across the Atlantic.
 Radio broadcasting began in Britain in 1922 when the BBC was formed.
 By 1933 half the households in Britain had a radio.
 Following the 1972 Sound Broadcasting Act independent radio stations were formed.
 In the 1990s new radio stations included Radio 5 Live (1990) and Classic FM (1991).

 Meanwhile in 1960 the first communications satellite, Echo was launched.
+The laser printer was invented by Gary Starkweather in 1969.

 In the early 21st century the internet became an important form of communication.
 Today email has become one of the most popular methods of communication.
 In the 2010s ebook readers became common.